Zarthus/Reconcile/docs/example_module.py.md

         # If it does not fail, self.api_key["example"] is set to the API key.
         self.requireApiKey("example")

-        self.register_command("example", "Reply to the user saying this is an example command.", self.PRIV_NONE) self.register_command("nexample", "Notice the user saying this is an example command.", self.PRIV_NONE) self.register_command("api", "Notice the user with the API key of 'example'", self.PRIV_MOD, ["getapi"])
+        self.register_command("example", None, "Reply to the user saying this is an example command.", self.PRIV_NONE) self.register_command("nexample", None, "Notice the user saying this is an example command.", self.PRIV_NONE) self.register_command("api", None, "Notice the user with the API key of 'example'", self.PRIV_MOD, ["getapi"])

     def on_module_unload(self):
         pass